n1ckfg/PiNaplpsPlayer/ARCHITECTURE.md

 # PiNaplpsPlayer Architecture

 PiNaplpsPlayer is an openFrameworks application designed to receive and render NAPLPS (North American Presentation Level Protocol Syntax) graphics.
-It operates both as a standalone file viewer and as a WebSocket server that can receive live streams of NAPLPS drawings over the network.
+It operates in two primary modes: **Network Mode**, functioning as a WebSocket server to receive live streams of NAPLPS drawings, and **Slideshow Mode**, acting as a standalone file viewer and fallback when the network is idle.

 ## Core Components